|Gemstones of the Rich and Famous

 In her final screen performance before becoming Princess Grace of Monaco, Grace Kelly wore the magnificent diamond ring.
 During the film, aptly titled "High Society", actor Bing Crosby looks at the ring and quips, "Some stone, did you mine it yourself?"

-Price William inherited it and then presented it to his then fiancée, now wife, Kate Middleton.
+Prince William inherited it and then presented it to his then fiancée, Kate Middleton, who is now his wife and the Duchess of Cambridge.

-Sarah FergusonSarah Ferguson received a ruby and diamond ring.
-The Royal family’s choice of precious gemstones for engagements rings actually started a huge demand.
+Sarah FergusonSarah Ferguson, the Duchess of York, received a ruby and diamond ring.
+The Royal family’s choice of such precious colored gemstones for engagement rings started a huge demand.

 Camilla Parker-BowlesPrince Charles presented Camilla Parker-Bowles with an engagement ring featuring 3 baguette diamonds on each side.
 The ring was formerly owned by the Queen Mother and is valued at half a million pounds.

-Joan CrawfordJoan Crawford was so keen on sapphires that the press called them "Joan Blue" after her.
+Joan CrawfordJoan Crawford was so keen on sapphires that the press called them "Joan blue" after her.
 One of her favorite pieces in her extensive collection included a bracelet set with three star sapphires of 60 carats each.
 She was also the owner of a 70-carat star sapphire engagement ring from her second husband, and a 72-carat emerald-cut sapphire, which she often wore together on the same finger!
-In the 1940’s, Joan added a 75-carat amethyst ring and a huge 100-carat citrine ring, both emerald-cut with a simple mounting.
+In the 1940s, Joan added a 75-carat amethyst ring and a huge 100-carat citrine ring, both emerald-cut with simple mountings.

 We hope you've found this article interesting.
 Why not email us with your thoughts or any questions?
 We always like to hear from our customers.